chowdhurySudip/fieldbook/FIREBASE_AUTH_SETUP.md

 ## 📱 What This Enables

-Once Anonymous Authentication is enabled:
+Once Email/Password Authentication is enabled:
-- ✅ Users can sign in without creating accounts
+- ✅ Users can sign in with their email and password
 - ✅ Firestore security rules can authenticate users
 - ✅ Your app can sync data to the cloud
 - ✅ Offline/online data synchronization will work